-Note: If you have upgraded from the Casper Suite v8.7 or earlier, you must migrate the scripts and packages on your master distribution point before configuring the cloud distribution point.
+Note: If you have upgraded from the Casper Suite v8.x, you must migrate the scripts and packages on your master distribution point before configuring the cloud distribution point.
 (For more information, see the Migrating Packages and Scripts Knowledge Base article.)